FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

 **Step 3:** Once you've selected or created the appropriate dataset, click **ADD ENTRY TO NEW DATASET**

-**Step 4:** Click on SUBMIT to to group your entries under that dataset.
+**Step 4:** Click on SUBMIT to group your entries under that dataset.

 ![Screenshot of steps 2 - 4 of creating dataset](images/datasets_steps_2-4.png)

 ### Manage a dataset and assign it a DOI

-User created datasets exist in the “Your datasets” page page.
+User-created datasets exist in the “Your datasets” page.
 You can reach there by clicking on **Datasets** in the **PUBLISH** menu.
 Here you can view a list of all your created datasets with their relevant information and assign them a DOI.

 !!! warning "Assigning a DOI makes the dataset permanent—it cannot be modified or deleted."
     If you want to test the process without actually publishing the data, you can do so in the [NOMAD test installation](https://nomad-lab.eu/prod/v1/test/gui/about/information){:target="_blank" rel="noopener"}.